listen

 global $worker;

-// Check if the current client has been authenticated, i.e., if uid has been set
+// Check if the current client has already been verified, i.e., whether the uid has been set

 {

-// If not authenticated, use the first package as the uid (for demonstration purposes, no real verification is done here)
+// If not verified, take the first package as the uid (here for demonstration convenience, no real verification done)

 $connection->uid = $data;